Hooked on the SAF-T VEST

 The SAF-T VEST, conceived by company founder Jay A. Davenport, M.D., a board-certified orthopaedic surgeon, is equipped with sensors that continuously monitor the user’s center of balance.
 When an unrecoverable fall is detected, a microprocessor will trigger a network of airbags to inflate in a fraction of a second, absorbing the impact of the fall and deflating rapidly for a soft landing.
 The airbags protect the pelvis, hips, upper extremities and head.

-Patience and persistence bring patent
+Patience and persistence bring U.S. Patent

-No. 10,897,938
+No. 10,897,938 B2

 The SAF-T VEST™, invented by a Minnesota orthopedic surgeon, receives a U.S. Patent